MichaelZhao21/Focus/README.md

 ## TODO

-- Why do I have a config.json file?
 - Figure out if this works in chrome -> or how to convert it
 - Change that background to one image for now
 - Change the `b` bolded markdown text to gold color and underline `a` links in `app.css`